CimeM/CimeM.github.io/_posts/2016-06-25-completion-handler.markdown

 ---
-published: true
+layout: post
+current: post
+cover:  assets/images/theGoal-novel.jpg
+navigation: True
 title: Completion handler
-layout: post
+date: 2016-06-25 10:00:00
+tags: software
+class: post-template
+subclass: 'post coding app'
+author: martin
 ---

 Completion handlers(CH) are convenient for requests, that might take some time before returning a value.
 CH is used to activate action when the request returns a response.

 you can use it for WWW requests.
 And CH can hide the loading indicator and populate the screen with fresh content.